Sudbury Pride: Events

 Originally consisting of only a Pride March, the event expanded in 2006 to become what is now known as Pride Week.
 Following an opening ceremony and the raising of the Pride Flag at Tom Davies Square to launch the festival, a week-long series of events is held.
 Though the specific events and projects vary from year to year, these have included film screenings at Rainbow Cinema and the Sudbury Indie Cinema Co-op, a youth-centered Pride Prom at the Sudbury Theatre Centre, as well as events at Science North, Market Square, Bell Park, the downtown branch of the Greater Sudbury Public Library and various bars and restaurants in the city's downtown core, including Zig's, the city's only gay bar.
 On the final day of the festival, a march takes place through downtown.

 In 2014, the event added an annual program of awards to honour local businesses, organizations, and individuals who have been trailblazers in the city's LGBTQ2 community.

 Starting in 2018, the organization modified its mandate to create year-round programming, events, and projects, as well as increasing outreach efforts with other marginalized groups.
 The first such event took place in February 2019 and consisted of a speed friending event, as an alternative to speed dating, and a winter formal.

+From 2019 to 2021 the organization's chair was Alex Tétreault, who has since gone on to become the city's poet laureate as of 2024.

 The 2020 event was cancelled due to the COVID-19 pandemic in Canada, although its organizers announced plans to proceed with an online "digital pride festival" called Queerantine.
 The Queerantine program included panel discussions and a public forum on policing, a livestreamed Pride mass from St. Andrews United Church, a trivia competition, local author readings and theatrical performances from the Théâtre du Nouvel-Ontario, and musical performances by Jennifer Holub, Tafari Anthony and G.R.
 Gritt.
 In addition to the livestream, some of the events were broadcast on EastLink TV, the city's cable community channel.
-A second online event, Queerantine 2.0, took place in the Summer of 2021 in response to continued uncertainty caused by the COVID-19 pandemic.
+A second online event, Queerantine 2.0, took place in the summer of 2021 in response to continued uncertainty caused by the COVID-19 pandemic.

+To launch the 2023 edition of Pride Week, the organization put on its first two-spirit social and powwow.